-- Mance and the Wildlings just want the safety of the Wall when the White Walkers come and contend that they are only fighting the Night's Watch because they won't let them through and will kill any wildlings on sight.
+- Mance and the Wildlings just want safety south of the Wall when the White Walkers come and contend that they are only fighting the Night's Watch because they won't let them through and will kill any wildlings on sight.
 The Night's Watch isn't mistrustful without reason, as the wildlings were willing to launch a Rape, Pillage, and Burn campaign to try to draw the Watch outside Castle Black and have no guarantee beside Mance's words that they won't do the same to the rest of the Seven Kingdoms.
 Even with Mance being an honorable man himself, there's still 100,000 Wildlings to control, many who have their own prejudices against the people of the South.

-- Mance himself accepts this viewpoint and Jon Snow agrees implicitly since the only terms he's allow to give Mance by his duties are absolutely ridiculous: go back to their homes and become zombies on the side of the White Walkers, which will give the Night's Watch an even more impossible battle.
+- Mance himself accepts this viewpoint and Jon Snow agrees implicitly since the only terms he's allowed to give Mance by his duties are absolutely ridiculous: go back to their homes and become zombies on the side of the White Walkers, which will give the Night's Watch an even more impossible battle.

 - Broken Pedestal: Arya obviously sees Brienne as the embodiment of her dream of actually being a lady and warrior and is amazed that she was allowed to be a warrior by her father, which Ned was still reluctant to allow.
 This turns sour when The Hound forces her to reveal that she's carrying a sword with Lannister furnishings, and she's being sent by Jaime Lannister after initially swearing to protect her mother, which she obviously was not able to do.

-- Butt Monkey: Maester Pycelle gets expelled from his own laboratory by Cersei after he declares Gregor Clegane is lost, but Qyburn disagrees.
+- Butt-Monkey: Maester Pycelle gets expelled from his own laboratory by Cersei after he declares Gregor Clegane is lost, but Qyburn disagrees.

-- Call Back: Several.
+- Call-Back: Several.

 - It turns out (surprise, surprise) the Mountain was both wounded and poisoned by Oberyn Martell.
 Two episodes back, the Hound had stated steel was a man's weapon and poison a woman's one.
 Oberyn was quite open about his bisexuality, so it's unsurprising he used both methods.